canonical/matter-pi-gpio-commander/README.md

 where:

 -   `110` is the assigned node id
--   `20202021` is the pin code for the bridge app
+-   `20202021` is the pin code for the lighting app
 -   `3840` is the discriminator id
--   `192.168.1.111` is the IP address of the host for the bridge
+-   `192.168.1.111` is the IP address of the host for the lighting app
--   `5540` the the port for the bridge
+-   `5540` the the port for the lighting app

 Alternatively, to commission with discovery which works with DNS-SD: